NATIONAL ASSOCIATION OF AUTOMOBILE CLUBS OF CANADA

 John founded, organized and served as Chairman for the Vintage International Antique Auto Show in 1986.
 This event opened the automotive theme period for the 1986 Worlds Fair – EXPO 86.
 The show was a combination of Full Classics, nostalgic hot rods, muscle cars and concourse quality restorations.
 This was the largest undercover collector vehicle show of its kind ever staged in North America.

 John is a past National President to the Vintage Car Club of Canada (VCCC) and is the current President of the National Association of Automobile Clubs of Canada Corporation (NAACC).
 He is a Master Judge for the Classic Car Club of America (CCCA).

-He is also a Chief Judge for the Hilton Head Island Concours in South Carolina and was the Chief Judge for the Louisville Concours, Churchill Downs, in Kentucky.
-He is the Chief Judge for the Crescent Beach Concours in BC and the Cobble Beach Concours in Ontario, Arizona Concours and the Las Vegas Concours.
+He is also a Chief Judge for the Hilton Head Island Concours in South Carolina and was the Chief Judge for the Louisville Concours, Churchill Downs, in Kentucky and the French Lick Concours in Indiana.
+He is the Chief Judge for the Crescent Beach Concours in BC and the Cobble Beach Concours in Ontario, Arizona Concours, Vancouver Island Concours and the 2022 Hilton Head Concours.

 He is an Advisory Board Member to the Classic Collectible, and Special Interest Car Appraisal Guide of the National Automobile Dealers Association (NADA).
 John served as a Board Member on the Collector Car Club Council of British Columbia for in excess of 15 years.